Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Experiments

-Compared with V-PCC, we can see that we achieve a much higher PSNR for the same bitrate for all of the sequences and bitrates.
+The proposed method also significantly outperforms G-PCC (octree) as well as G-PCC (trisoup).
+We can notice that G-PCC trisoup performs much better than G-PCC octree which is because trisoup performs better for denser point clouds whereas octree performs better for sparse LiDAR-based point clouds.
+When compared with V-PCC, we can see that the proposed method achieves a much higher PSNR for the same bitrate for all of the sequences and bitrates.
 As expected, the V-PCC inter-frame encoding mode performs better than V-PCC intra-frame encoding mode.
 The sequences that have the most movement (i.e., redandblack) the V-PCC inter and V-PCC intra modes perform pretty similarly whereas the sequence with the least amount of movement (i.e., soldier) the V-PCC inter-frame encoding method performed much better than V-PCC intra-frame encoding method.
 We can see a similar pattern between our proposed inter-frame method and PCGCv2 which is an intra-frame method.
-We see that our proposed inter-frame method has the most improvement over PCGCv2 on soldier sequence and the least improvement over PCGCv2 on redandblack sequence.
+We see that our proposed inter-frame method has the most improvement over PCGCv2 on the soldier sequence and the least improvement over PCGCv2 on the redandblack sequence.
 Our Prediction module maps the features extracted from the previous frame to the coordinates extracted from the current frame.
 In this way, when the motion between adjacent frames is small, the performance is significantly improved.

-Qualitative comparison with G-PCC and our proposed method is presented in Fig. \ref{vis_res}, using point clouds colored by reconstruction error.